 When I got back to the cabin, we packed up and left.
 I started the driving, but couldn’t stay awake.
 We pulled over and switched drivers.
 Zelda drove and I slept most of the way home.
 When we got home, I knew I was sick.
 Zelda, who has never seen me sick for even one day since we met in 1997, was convinced it was nothing, and if I got some rest, I’d feel fine in the morning.
 My temperature was 99, normal for me is 97.5.

 The next day, Thursday the 30th, I knew I had covid.
-My temperature was 102 and I felt worse than I’d ever felt in my life.
+I felt worse than I’d ever felt in my life.
 My head felt crushed, my whole body was stiff, and my temperature was over 102, when unchecked by meds.
 Two Tylenol would give me three hours of lower temperatures in the 99s, but the head pain was unabated.
 I barely moved for 3 days.

 My wife, I learned later, was terrified.
 I was only marginally responsive.
 I would promise to drink water and take my medicine, but it would take me an hour to actually do it.